 Wordlaw is married to her high school sweetheart.

 Author, Attorney, and Historian, Class of 1949

 Howard P. Willens is the author of the 2013 book History Will Prove Us Right: Inside the Warren Commission Investigation into the Assassination of John F. Kennedy–the only book ever written on the subject by a senior member of the commission staff.
 He was a young attorney at the Department of Justice when he was asked to help organize the commission a week after Kennedy’s assassination.
-Eventually Willens was involved in every aspect of the commission’s efforts.
-He went on to serve as the executive director of the President’s Commission on Crime in the District of Columbia from 1965 to 1966.
+He served as the executive director of the President’s Commission on Crime in the District of Columbia from 1965 to 1966.

-Willens attended the University of Michigan and Yale Law School.
-He served in the U.S. Army before beginning his legal career at a Washington, D.C., firm in 1959.
-Willens was a partner in Wilmer, Cutler & Pickering from 1967 through 1994, where his practice included complex litigation and appellate work.
-In 1972, he was retained by the people of the Northern Marianas Islands to represent them in their negotiations to become a U.S. commonwealth.
-This assignment led to four-decades-long relationship, concluding with his service as special legal counsel to the governor of the Northern Mariana Islands from 2006 to 2009.
+Willens attended the University of Michigan and Yale Law School and served in the U.S. Army before beginning his legal career at a Washington, D.C., firm in 1959.
+In 1972, he was retained by the people of the Northern Marianas Islands to represent them in their negotiations to become a U.S. commonwealth which eventually let to his service as special legal counsel to the governor of the Northern Mariana Islands from 2006 to 2009.
 Willens has co-authored three books about U.S. policy in the Western Pacific.

 Find MORE INFORMATION about the 2019 TRADITION OF EXCELLENCE at this LINK